Uday Prakash: Films and media

 Prakash has produced several films about important Hindi writers such as Ram Vilas Sharma.

-In an interview, Varun Grover, the lyricist of the 2015 movie Masaan, recounted that they had wanted to use one of Uday Prakash's compositions titled "Kuch ban jate hain" (from Abootar Abootar).
+In an interview, Varun Grover, the lyricist of the 2015 movie Masaan, recounted that they had wanted to use one of Uday Prakash's compositions titled "Kuch Ban Jate Hain" (from Abootar Abootar).
 The song was set to music, but at the end was not include in the film.
-Ultimately another song Tu rail si was used in its place (based on a poem by Dushyant Kumar).
+Ultimately another song "Tu Kisi Rail Si" was used in its place (based on a poem by Dushyant Kumar).